 The Istituto Universitario di Lingue Moderne (I.U.L.M.) was founded in 1968 by the Fondazione Scuola Superiore per Interpreti e Traduttori, under the inspiration of Senator Carlo Bo and Professor Silvio Baridon.
 From the very beginning, the idea behind the project was to satisfy the demands of the labour markets based on analyses of current trends.

 I.U.L.M., as it was then known, concentrated its attention on the study of languages, an indispensable requirement for entering increasingly international markets and contexts focused on enhancing arts and culture markets.

-The University was the first in Italy to perceive how the world of communication and the consumer society was evolving, and consequently it saw the need to update its courses by providing a specific series of tools.
-It is in this period that it founds the Scuola Speciale di Relazioni Pubbliche.
+The University was the first in Italy to perceive how the world of communication and the consumer society was evolving, and consequently, it saw the need to update its courses by providing a specific series of tools.
+It is during this period that it founds the Scuola Speciale di Relazioni Pubbliche.

 The decade that marks the definitive strengthening of the position of the University in the field of communication: the Faculty of Communication and Entertainment Studies is set up alongside the University's first Faculty of Foreign languages and Literature.
 In 1998 the University takes on its current name: Libera Università di Lingue e Comunicazione IULM.